OpenEnergyPlatform/ontology/README.md

 ## Releases and installation

+With every release, two versions of OEO are published:
+- oeo-full.owl which contains the asserted hierarchy
+- oeo-closure.owl which contains the inferred hierarchy by the HermiT reasoner

 The latest version of the OEO can be accessed on the [Open Energy Platform](https://openenergyplatform.org/ontology/oeo) and the [Master Branch](https://github.com/OpenEnergyPlatform/ontology/tree/master). <br>
 All released versions can be downloaded directly from the [GitHub Releases](https://github.com/OpenEnergyPlatform/ontology/releases/). <br>
 The currently developed version is available on the default [dev Branch](https://github.com/OpenEnergyPlatform/ontology/).